Maryland State Retirees

 Will I be covered automatically under a new prescription drug plan starting January 1, 2025?

-No. To have prescription drug coverage on January 1, 2025, you will need to select a Medicare Part D plan from the options that will be available in your geographic area during Medicare open enrollment this fall (October 15 – December 7).
+No. To have prescription drug coverage on January 1, 2025, you will need to select an individual Medicare Part D plan from the options that will be available in your geographic area this fall.
+If you’re currently enrolled in the State’s prescription drug plan, you have a Special Enrollment Period between October 1 and December 31, 2024.
+If you’re not currently enrolled in the State’s prescription drug plan, you can enroll during Medicare’s open enrollment this fall between October 15 – December 7, 2024.

 ABOUT MEDICARE AND MEDICARE PART D